Dynamic pricing: how to maintainOmnichannel consistency?

 Regulate exceptions (thresholds, KVI, minimum margin)

-Install robust software locks from the outset.
-An untouchable floor margin is set to protect financial health.
-KVI products, which are highly sensitive for your customers, require meticulous monitoring and much tighter fluctuation rules than the rest.
+Implement robust software controls from the outset.
+Set an untouchable minimum margin to protect financial stability.
+KVI products, which are highly sensitive for your clients, require meticulous monitoring and much tighter fluctuation limits than other products.

 If the price deviates too much, the system must send an immediate alert.
-The human then takes control to validate or block the automatic adjustment.
+A human operator then takes over to approve or block the automatic adjustment.

 The days of unregulated pricing are over.
-From now on, every penny will be closely monitored.
+From now on, every penny is closely monitored.

 Marketplace fee and buy box management